 And now we, or at least 52% of us, do the same thing when we thoughtlessly pursue the useless benefit of “feeling good” at the expense of truly “doing good.”

 The fact still remains that in the USA, most people who need free healthcare do get it.
 It’s something our free market capitalist system has enabled us to afford, and per the cost-benefit analysis of our national conscience…it’s well worth paying for.
 And heck if we play our cards right and smarten up how we pay for healthcare (enabling interstate competition, for example) then maybe we can make it even more affordable and expand care even more.

 But don’t ever let anyone tell you that healthcare, let alone health insurance, are “rights.”
 The combination of greed and ignorance it takes to support the claim will make what’s currently a benign socialism in the US become a malignant one, for which the world is yet to find a cure.
 Should we turn people away at the emergency room who need care?
 No. But there’s a lot of daylight between that…and selfishly, thoughtlessly, greedily insisting that healthcare and health insurance and doctors’ time and hospitals’ resources and your neighbors paying for it all — is all one inalienable right that you’re entitled to because here you are, in all your glory, gracing us with the moral clarity of your insistence that the United States government should really behave more like Jesus.

 That you think you’re entitled to any let alone all of that, is a function of your own greed.

 After all, what did your insurer say when you asked to put your uninsured friends on your insurance policy?
-And if you never even bothered to ask, then please stop patting yourself on the back for doing exactly nothing until/unless everyone else is forced to be as charitable as you a) think they should be and b) have never personally been.
+And if you never even bothered to ask, then please stop patting yourself on the back for doing exactly nothing until/unless everyone else is forced to be more charitable than you ever personally have been.